 This year's theme is Data & Analytics.
 While open to any sport-related ideas that incorporate the collection and/or analysis of data in some way, we've gathered some real-world problems from Georgia Athletics teams and coaches for hackathon teams to tackle:

-#2 Applying “object tracking technology” to Sports video.
+#2 Applying “VIDEO object tracking technology” to Sports.
 “MEGA” Challenge – might be too complex for Hack BUT huge market potential?
 Are you up to the challenge?

 Before every football game Georgia Tech’s football staff breaks down opponent game film to identify opponent’s game patterns, tendencies, and strategies.
 Football uses this data to create insights into opponents, GT game strategies and GT play input.
 The primary challenge is collecting data from Video.